 Questions to ask:

-Do your collateral reinvestment funds adhere to quality, maturity and diversification requirements set forth in Rule 2a-7?
+Do your collateral reinvestment funds adhere to quality, maturity, liquidity and diversification requirements set forth in Rule 2a-7?

 What are the maximum weighted average life (WAL) and weighted average maturity (WAM), and other liquidity guidelines for the collateral reinvestment pools?
 What are the credit quality guidelines and permissible instruments for the reinvestment pool?